-Theme Guiding principle Optional recommended topics Possible questions Identities Explore the nature of the self and what it is to be human.
-Lifestyles Health and well-being Beliefs and values SubculturesLanguage and identity What constitutes an identity?How do language and culture contribute to form our identity?
+Theme Guiding principle Optional recommended t topics Possible questions Identities Explore the nature of the self and what it is to be human. / SubculturesLanguage and identity What constitutes an identity?
+How do language and culture contribute to form our identity?
 Experiences Explore and tell the stories of the events, experiences and journeys that shape our lives.
-Leisure activitiesHolidays and travelLife stories Rites of passageCustoms and traditionsMigration How does our past shape our present and our future?
+Holidays and travel Rites of passageCustoms and traditionsMigration How does our past shape our present and our future?
 How and why do different cultures mark important moments in life?
 Human ingenuity Explore the ways in which human creativity and innovation affect our world.
-Entertainment Artistic expressions Communication and media TechnologyScientific innovation What can we learn about a culture through its artistic expression?
+TechnologyScientific innovation What can we learn about a culture through its artistic expression?
 How do the media change the way we relate to each other?
 Social organization Explore the ways in which groups of people organize themselves, or are organized, through common systems or interests.
-Social relationshipsCommunitySocial engagement EducationThe working worldLaw and order What is the individual's role in the community?
+Community EducationThe working worldLaw and order What is the individual's role in the community?
 What role do rules and regulations play in the formation of a society?
 Sharing the planet Explore the challenges and opportunities faced by individuals and communities in the modern world.
-The environment Human rights Peace and conflict Equality GlobalizationEthicsUrban and rural environment What environmental and social issues present challenges to the world, and how can these challenges be overcome?
+Human rights GlobalizationEthicsUrban and rural environment What environmental and social issues present challenges to the world, and how can these challenges be overcome?
 What challenges and benefits does globalization bring?